-1. They have to baptize their children
+1. They must baptize their children

 One rule all royal parents must follow?
 They must baptize their children.
 But, that’s not all.
 The royal family baptizes their children in a special vessel that has been used by nearly every royal since 1841.